johannschopplich/nuxt-i18n/README.md

 })
 ```

+> [!NOTE]
-> ℹ️ Each key within the pages object should correspond to the relative file-based path (excluding the `.vue` file extension) of the route within your `pages` directory.
+> Each key within the pages object should correspond to the relative file-based path (excluding the `.vue` file extension) of the route within your `pages` directory.

 Customized route paths must start with a `/` and not include the locale prefix.